Match boosts revenue forecast as Tinder lures more paying users

 The Dallas-based company now expects full-year revenue of between $1.68 billion and $1.72 billion, higher than its previous forecast of $1.6 billion to $1.7 billion.

-Match’s stock has more than doubled in the last 12 months but its 23 percent rise this year has been stymied by Facebook’s announcement that it would launch its own dating service.
+Match’s stock has more than doubled in the past 12 months but its 23 percent rise in 2018 has been stymied by Facebook’s announcement that it would launch its own dating service.

+“We remain of the view that (Tinder’s) fundamentals (will) likely continue to hit or exceed expectations, despite the Facebook-related overhang,” Evercore ISI analyst Anthony DiClemente said last month.

 Reporting by Pushkala Aripaka in Bengaluru; Editing by Sai Sachin Ravikumar